Kitware/vtk-js/BREAKING_CHANGES.md

 ## From 29.x to 30

-- **ResliceCursorWidget.interactionEvent**: no longer pass an object of computeFocalPointOffset, canUpdateFocalPoint but simply the type of the handle that triggers the event.
-Those values can easily be recomputed by the consumers of the event.
-Regarding `computeFocalPointOffset`, it is no longer adviced to compute focal point offset for each interaction, instead observing `startInteraction()` should be considered (see ResliceCursorWidget example).
+- **ResliceCursorWidget.interactionEvent**: no longer pass an object of `{computeFocalPointOffset, canUpdateFocalPoint}` but simply the type of the handle that triggers the event (e.g. `InteractionMethodsName.RotateLine`).
+The removed values can easily be recomputed by the consumers of the event by checking the type of the handle.
+Regarding `computeFocalPointOffset`, it is no longer advised to compute focal point offset for each interaction, instead observing `startInteraction()` should be considered (see ResliceCursorWidget example).
 - **ResliceCursorWidget.invokeInternalInteractionEvent(methodName)**: has been removed and should be replaced by `ResliceCursorWidget.invokeInteractionEvent(methodName)`.
+- **ResliceCursorWidget.updateCameraPoints(renderer, viewType, resetFocalPoint, keepCenterFocalDistance, computeFocalPointOffset)** has lost the `keepCenterFocalDistance` parameter (because it was ALWAYS the negate of `computeFocalPointOffset`).
+The new signature is `ResliceCursorWidget.updateCameraPoints(renderer, viewType, resetFocalPoint, keepCenterFocalDistance, computeFocalPointOffset)`

 ## From 28.x to 29